 St. Petersburg NAACP President Maria L. Scruggs writes talking points for the meeting, including rules for engagements, concerns and solutions.

-“I’m sure it was pondered January 15, 2018, is this really representative of the legacy and the life that this man gave to us,” Scruggs asked those gathered.
+“I’m sure it was pondered on Jan.
+15, 2018, is this really representative of the legacy and the life that this man gave to us,” Scruggs asked those gathered.
 “And I think that, because we are here, we can come to the consensus it was not.”

 Cooper asked why police activities in downtown St. Petersburg do not resemble what occurred on MLK Day in her neighborhood.